VST/AU plug-in doesn't appear in Live's Browser

 3. Make sure you've installed the correct bit-depth (32-bit or 64-bit)

-Live 10 and 11 are 64-bit only, therefore 32-bit plug-ins will not appear in the browser.
+As of Live 10.1, only 64-bit plug-ins are supported, therefore 32-bit plug-ins will not appear in the browser.

 Likewise, if using the 32-bit version of Live 9, 64-bit plug-ins won't appear in the browser.
 Some modern plug-ins are only available in 64-bit (such as Kontakt as of version 5.1).